Montagnana

-Montagnana is a town and comune in the province of Padova, in Veneto (northern Italy).
+Montagnana (/it/) is a town and comune in the province of Padua, in Veneto, northern Italy.
 Neighbouring communes are Borgo Veneto, Casale di Scodosia, Urbana, Bevilacqua, Pojana Maggiore, Pressana, Minerbe and Roveredo di Guà.
 As of 2017, the population of Montagnana is 9120.
-The town was awarded with the Bandiera arancione and is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
+The town was awarded with the Bandiera arancione ("Orange Flag") and is one of I Borghi più belli d'Italia ("The Most Beautiful Villages of Italy").